 A complete guide on what is Nifty and Sensex: Have you ever heard of the name of Dalal street or the D-Street on any market news channel or financial magazine?

-Dalal Street, in Mumbai, India is the address of the Bombay Stock Exchange, the biggest stock exchange in India and several related financial firms and institutions.
-When Bombay Stock Exchange was moved to this new location at the intersection of Bombay Samāchār Marg and Hammam Street, the street next to the building was renamed as Dalal Street.
+Well, Dalal Street in Mumbai, India is the address of the Bombay Stock Exchange, the biggest stock exchange in India and several related financial firms and institutions.
+When the Bombay Stock Exchange was moved to this new location at the intersection of Bombay Samāchār Marg and Hammam Street, the street next to the building was renamed Dalal Street.

 In Hindi Dalal means “a broker”.
 The term “Dalal Street” is used in the same way as “Wall Street” in the U.S., referring to the country’s major stock exchanges and overall financial system.

 In order to understand what is nifty and sensex, you need to understand the Indian stock exchanges first.
 Now, let’s discuss the two major stock exchanges in India i.e the ‘Bombay stock exchange’ and the ‘National stock exchange’ along with their indexes.

 - Bombay stock exchange is an Indian stock exchange located at Dalal Street, Mumbai, Maharashtra.

 - It was established in 1875 and is Asia’s oldest stock exchange.

 - It is the world’s fastest stock exchange, with a median trade speed of 6 microseconds.